-The Company's Board of Directors has a nominating committee consisting of Stanley Kreitman, Robert Lage and Jack Polak.
+The Company's Board of Directors has a nominating committee consisting of Stanley Kreitman and Jack Polak.
 It's Audit Committee members are Messrs.
 Stanley Kreitman, Jack Polak, and Robert Lage.
 It's Compensation Committee members are Messrs.
 Stanley Kreitman, Jack Polak, Robert Lage and Seth Hamot.
+It's Investment Committee members are Ira W. Berman, Stanley Kreitman and Jack Polak.
 Messrs.
 Stanley Kreitman, Jack Polak, Seth Hamot and Robert Lage are the only independent directors on the Board of Directors.
 The Nominating Committee recommended Messrs.
-Seth Hamot, Dunnan Edell and Robert Lage as nominees to be elected as directors representing the common stock shareholders.
+Dunnan Edell, James P. Mastrian and Robert Lage as nominees to be elected as directors representing the common stock shareholders.
+Mr. Seth Hamot informed the Company that he has decided not to seek re-election as a director.
+Mr. Mastrian has been deemed by the Company to be an "independent" director, as defined by Section 803(a) of the NYSE Amex stock exchange rules, if elected.